NiceSapien/nc-thm/README.md

   ```

   - Add os-thm implementation to your build.gradle
+    ```gradle
-    ```dependencies {
+    dependencies {
             ...
        	    implementation 'com.github.ThatCakeID:os-thm-android:3.0.3'
        	    ...
     }

     ```
-    _..or if you have trouble while implementing the library, try downloading the .aar file in the package tab and import it as library on android studio._

   - Grant Read and Write External Storage Permission

  That's it.

  ### How to use the library?
- How to apply the current applied theme with os-thm
+ How to apply the current applied theme with nc-thm
  ```java
  OsThmTheme currentTheme = osthmEngine.getCurrentTheme();
  myFab.setBackgroundColor(currentTheme.colorAccent);
  rootView.setBackgroundColor(currentTheme.colorBackground);
  etc...
  ```
- We are currently finding solutions for applying theme to be less tedious, and easier.

  That's it!